-Veterans Advantage was founded in 2000 by Scott Higgins, a Vietnam War Veteran and his spouse, Lin Higgins, the daughter of a WWII Marine Corps officer who served in the Pacific, and a prominent group of Vietnam Veterans who serve on the Board of Advisors.
+Veterans Advantage was founded in 2000 by Scott Higgins, a Vietnam War Veteran, and his spouse, Lin Higgins, the daughter of a WWII Marine Corps officer who served in the Pacific, and a prominent group of Vietnam Veterans and military family members who serve on the Board of Advisors.

 Scott led the over 100 person Commission in forging a community among Vietnam veterans, veterans organizations, major corporate sponsors, the citizens of New York, and the nation.
 The work of the Commission struck an emotional chord, acknowledging the service and sacrifice of Vietnam veterans without passing judgment on the politics or conduct of the war in which they fought.